StyraInc/opa-java/docs/site/docs/maintenance/change-speakeasy.md

 # Regenerate Speakeasy-Manged Code

+!!! warning

+    Be aware that manually generating using `speakeasy run` can cause the version numbers in `.speakeasy/gen.yaml` and `RELEASES.md` to drift out of sync, which can result in releases being published with inconsistent version numbers.
+Be sure to check this before releasing from any branch where manual generation has been performed.

 Speakeasy-managed portions of the `opa-java` SDK are normally kept upt to date by [SDK generation workflow](https://github.com/StyraInc/opa-java/blob/main/.github/workflows/sdk_generation.yaml).
 Usually, no additional actions are required beyond merging the PRs this workflow creates automatically.
 For more information, see [*Releases*](./releases.md).

 If you need to re-generate the Speakeasy portions of the code manually, you can use the following shell commands: